Federal Trade Commission.

 Section 316.1(a)(2) of the Proposed Rule required any person who initiates an email message that includes sexually oriented material to provide that “the matter in the message that is initially viewable by the recipient, when the message is opened by any recipient and absent any further actions by the recipient,” only include certain information.
 The Final Rule retains this requirement with only one minor wording change.
 To make the provision more precise, the phrase “the content of” has been substituted for “the matter in.”

 A number of commenters questioned how initiators of sexually explicit materials should go about complying with the “initially viewable” requirements.
-One commenter noted that the different email protocol standards deal primarily with the manner in which information is conveyed between computers and not with how that information is ultimately presented to the email recipient.
+One commenter noted that the different email protocol standards deal primarily with the manner in which information is conveyed between computers and not with how that information is ultimately Start Printed Page 21031presented to the email recipient.
 This in turn creates problems because the “initially viewable” area of an email may differ among different recipients of that email, depending on a number of factors, including the email program that a recipient is using and the hardware configurations of the email recipient's computer.

 Nevertheless, an initiator of sexually oriented emails is not without tools to ensure that the “initially viewable” portion of an email message does not force the recipient to be confronted with offensive and objectionable materials.
 Given the variables that determine how an email message confronts a recipient, the Commission believes that the most appropriate way to achieve the Act's goals is to cast the Rule provisions in terms of a performance standard patterned after the language in the Act.